Brritany/MLstatkit/README.md

 # MLStats

 MLStats is a comprehensive Python library designed to seamlessly integrate established statistical methods into machine learning projects.
-It encompasses a variety of tools, including Delong's test for comparing AUCs and bootstrapping for calculating confidence intervals, among others.
+It encompasses a variety of tools, including **Delong's test** for comparing AUCs and **Bootstrapping** for calculating confidence intervals, among others.
 With its modular design, MLStats offers researchers and data scientists a flexible and powerful toolkit to augment their analyses and model evaluations, catering to a broad spectrum of statistical testing needs within the domain of machine learning.

 ## Installation